difference between meristematic and permanent tissues

 In conclusion, meristematic tissues are responsible for the growth and development of the plant body, while permanent tissues carry out specialized functions such as transport and support.
 Understanding the difference between these two types of tissues is important in determining the response of plants to environmental conditions, and in regulating plant growth and development.

-See also difference between supervised and unsupervised learning
+See also difference between perception and sensation

 Table difference between meristematic and permanent tissues